Norwegian Wood

 Nagasawa, "I'll make sure she gets home."

-"Sorry to put you through this," said Nagasawa, but I could see that he
+"Sorry to put you through this," said Nagasawa, but I could see that

 was already thinking about something else.